9 Module 8: Literature In East Asia

 The most famous of the four masterworks is The Dream of the Red Chamber (Honglou meng), by Cao Xueqin.
 It concerns the life of Jia Baoyu, a sensitive young man who grows up in an aristocratic household filled with lovely and talented young women.
 With over 300 characters, it is the most complex story in Chinese fiction.
 Mixing influences of Confucianism, Daoism, and Buddhism, parts of the story seem dreamlike, while others are solid reflections of upper-class life in late imperial China.
 In Chapter 14, for instance, Bao Yu is tested by his father on the composition of antithetical couplets to describe the scenes in the Park of Delightful Vision located on the family grounds.

 Granny Jia with her grandson Bao Yu and cousin Daiyu, a scene from Dream of the Red Chamber.
 Most of the novel, with its over 300 characters, is set in this sprawling mansion and its grounds.
-(Print by Sun Wen [1818-1904], under Public Domain)
+(Print by Sun Wen [1818-1904], believed to be under public domain in the U.S.)

 In the 18th and 19th centuries, a number of women wrote long prosimetric works called chantefables (tanci).
 The most famous author was Chen Duansheng, who began writing what would become a 600,000-word work when she was only 16.
 The story concerns Meng Lijun, a young woman from a rich family in Yunnan province.
 In order to escape a horrible, arranged marriage, the young woman dresses as a young man and runs away from home.
 Later, she passes all the imperial examinations and becomes prime minister.
 Since the author died before completing the story, it was finished by another woman a number of years later.
 In the end, the heroine Meng Lijun is discovered by the emperor, but later pardoned and marries a handsome elite young man.
 In one of the most interesting passages, Meng Lijun, as the prime-minister, was arranged to marry a young woman, who turned out to be her former maidservant.
 They recognized each other and continued the ruse.